 Highlights: Intelligent, Dignified, Active

-No big fluffy list is complete without the Standard Poodle – the world’s second smartest breed.
-They’re not your typical fluffy dog, but they do have a lot of fluff in certain areas, such as the head, chest, legs and tails.
+No big and fluffy list is complete without the Standard Poodle – the world’s second smartest breed.
+They aren’t your typical fluffy dog, but they do have a lot of fluff in certain areas.
+They’re the softest at the head, chest, legs, and tails.
 Some opt to shave them into “fluffy pompons.”

 Regardless of grooming, Standard Poodles are dignified dogs that are proud of all their fluff.
-A huge bonus for Poodles is the fact that they’re hypoallergenic dogs.
-As such, even the most allergy-sensitive dog owner will be able to hug a Poodle!
+A bonus for Poodles is the fact that they’re hypoallergenic dogs.
+As a result, even the most allergy-sensitive owner will be able to hug a Poodle!

 18. Australian Shepherd

 Highlights: Diligent, Smart, Energetic

-Australian Shepherds have unique coats – consisting of over 14 wonderful colors of Australian Shepherds.
-But what I love most about their coat is all the excess fluff that comes with it.
-As a result, they’re quite excessive shedders but totally worth it!
+Australian Shepherds have unique coats – consisting of over 14 wonderful colors.
+But what we love most about their coat is all the excess fluff that comes with it.
+And yes, they are quite the excessive shedders, but it’s totally worth it!

 If you can get past the shedding, Aussies are some of the best big fluffy dog breeds (trust me, we have one!)
 Though it’ll be difficult to squeeze a hug in (they can’t stop moving!).
-It’s worth noting that they’re super energetic and require a ton of physical activity too.
+It’s worth noting that they’re super energetic and require a ton of exercise too.

 19. Giant Schnauzer

 Highlights: Loyal, Obedient, Vigilant

-Weighing in at around 80 pounds, the Giant Schnauzer is the largest of the three variations of Schnauzers.
-And just like the Mini and Standard, the Giant Schnauzer is just as fluffy.
-These unbelievable working dogs have a bold personality with a strong work ethic.
+Weighing in at around 80 lbs, the Giant Schnauzer is the largest of the three variations.
+However just like a Mini or Standard, the Giant Schnauzer is just as fluffy.
+These working dogs have a bold personality with a strong work ethic too.

 20. Elo Dog (Eloschaboro)

 Highlights: Happy, Obedient, Loyal

 The Elo dog is a relatively new dog breed that few know about.
-They were originally developed in Germany, combining other big fluffy dogs, such as the Eurasier, Old English Sheepdog and the Chow Chow.
-So, it’s no surprise the Elo inherited the fluffy coat as well.
+They were originally bred in Germany by crossbreeding other big fluffy dogs, such as the Eurasier, Old English Sheepdog and the Chow Chow.
+So, it’s no surprise the Elo inherited the fluff as well.